 - Let the cake cool down for 10 minutes in the pan then release it on a cooling rack.

 - Cool down for at least 3 hours or until the cakes are at room temperature before frosting.
 Don't cool down in the fridge, or the cakes will lose their moisture and become dense.

 Keto lemon buttercream

-Stop the beater and add in lemon juice, unsweetened almond milk, and powdered sugar-free sweetener.
+- Stop the beater and add in lemon juice, unsweetened almond milk, and powdered sugar-free sweeteners.

-Beat again, at low speed first, to avoid the powdered sugar to burst outside of the mixing bowl, then on medium speed until the frosting is thick.
+- Beat again, at low speed first, to prevent the powdered sugar from bursting outside of the mixing bowl, then on medium speed until the frosting is thick.

-You can make the frosting ahead of time and store in the fridge in an airtight container while the cake layers are cooling down.
+- You can make the frosting ahead of time and store it in the fridge in an airtight container while the cake layers are cooling down.

 Blueberry chia coulis

 - In a small saucepan, add blueberries, lemon juice, chia seeds, and sugar-free powdered sweetener.